 - Children should be warned about strange pets or animals.
 They might bite.

 - Remind your children about road safety, including looking both ways before crossing a street, crossing in crosswalks, waiting for walk signals, etc. Review these rules a few days ahead.

 - Check your children’s candy before they eat any.
 Toss any homemade or unwrapped items.

 - Watch out for choking risks such as small toys or hard candy (for smaller children).

 - Limit candy.
 Ten candy corns have about 16 grams of sugar and one Reese’s peanut butter cup is 110 calories.
 The American Heart Association recommends children ages 2 to 18 should have less than 25 grams of sugar a day.

 - Candy leftovers can be frozen and added to ice cream sundaes, milkshakes and brownies throughout the year.
 Chocolate bars can be melted down and used in holiday baking months later.
 Or, donate candy to a good cause, such as Treats for Troops.

 - Always read candy labels if your child has allergies.
 You can’t be too cautious.

-Dr. Cornelius Ferreira is the primary care system chair at Nuvance Health Medical Practices and practices family medicine in Brookfield, Conn.
+Dr. Cornelius Ferreira is the primary care system chair at Nuvance Health Medical Practice and practices family medicine in Brookfield, Conn.
 You can search for a pediatric or family medicine provider near you here or learn more about primary care here.